heysep/sepehr.github.io/_posts/2015-10-27-mac-terminal-productivity.md

 ---
 These are some settings, keyboard shortcuts, and configs for making you a more productive (read awesome) software engineer.

-If you feel they slow you down, that's okay, they probably will at first as would any new habit.
-Get them setup and internalized, gradually they will begin to save you hours if not more.
+Get them setup and internalized, at first they'll seem challenging as would any new habit.
+Gradually, they will begin to save you hours if not more.

 # Terminal (Mac Only)
 ## Keyboard Shortcuts